miihcr/EMOS-production-systems/README.md

 ### Data

-All data is stored in data/raw and data/processed.
+All data is stored in `data/raw`and `data/processed`.
+Eventually they will be moved to its correct steady state.

 ### Run the analysis pipelines